Serenity-Central/.github/profile/README.md

 - A public website with community info, blog posts, and recruitment tools

 **Where are we going?**
-<br>Within 6–12 months, we aim to:
+<br>Within Q4 2025 - Q1 2026, we aim to:

-- Expand the bot to Slack, Telegram, and other platforms
-- Launch an independent, standalone Serenity support platform (web-based)
+- Launch a basic, light-weight, independent, standalone Serenity support platform (web-based)
 - Build the foundations of a sustainable, ethical mental health tech ecosystem

 ---